 The target loses 3d6 hit points, which you regain as hit points.
+The target (if intelligent) is entitled a Spirit saving throw to negate this effect.

 If the creature is reduced to 0 hit points, it is destroyed as normal for its type, and you are affected by the inner fire spell (spell equal to the death pact spell level).

 Instead of regaining hit points, you can cast the spell for no mana at all, and regain 1d4 mana points when draining the power from an undead or fiendish creature.

-If the target was bound to you or an ally, your benefit of the spell is increased by 100% (healing and mana).

 Heightened.
 For each level above 1st, you drain 3d6 additional hit points (and regain the same), or regain 1d4 extra mana points.